embassy-rs/embassy/embassy-net-adin1110/README.md

 ## Testing

-ADIN1110 library can tested on the host with a mock SPI driver
+ADIN1110 library can tested on the host with a mock SPI driver.

 $ `cargo test --target x86_64-unknown-linux-gnu`